yama6a/talos-raspberry-pi5/docs/upstream.md

 4. Boot halts in U-Boot.
 No kernel, no NIC, no ARP.

-The overlay does carry a `0002-rpi-add-NVMe-to-boot-order.patch`, which is presumably why this shipped: NVMe is in the boot order, it just cannot be enumerated. `sdhci` being present is why SD-card boot works for other people and NVMe does not for us.
+The overlay does carry a `0002-rpi-add-NVMe-to-boot-order.patch`, which is presumably why this shipped: NVMe is in the boot order, it just cannot be enumerated. `sdhci` being present is why the official overlay boots fine from an SD card and not at all from NVMe.

 ## Kernel and DTB are a matched pair